 The exhibition will be open to registered conference attendees during the following hours:

 - Sunday: 9:00 am–5:00 pm

 The exhibition will be open to the general public during the following hours:

 - Sunday: 10:00 am–4:45 pm

-For the general public, proof of vaccination and a photo ID is required for admittance to the Exhibition and Sales areas.
+For the general public, a photo ID is required for admittance to the Exhibition and Sales areas.
 Masks are recommended but not required.
 Please see the security guard for a sticker to allow you entrance.

 Origami artwork is fragile and easily damaged; for this reason, there is no touching or handling allowed of the origami works on display without permission for any reason.
 If you are photographing a work and you want to move it to get a better angle or backdrop, you must obtain permission from the artist to do so.

 Everyone is welcome to exhibit their artwork at this year's Convention.
 In order to have space set aside for you, you must either (a) register for Convention or (b) send your artwork with a registered attendee (see additional notes below).
 In either case, you must also fill out the exhibition registration form whether it's a single piece or a group of models.
 Please register for exhibition space by June 15 EDT.